voxpelli/semver-set/README.md

 [![js-semistandard-style](https://img.shields.io/badge/code%20style-semistandard-brightgreen.svg)](https://github.com/voxpelli/eslint-config)
 [![Follow @voxpelli](https://img.shields.io/twitter/follow/voxpelli?style=social)](https://twitter.com/voxpelli)

-Started out as a fork of the original [semver-set](https://github.com/izaakschroeder/semver-set), triggered by the lack of bug fixes in that project, but is now been rewritten from scratch to fix issue with missing license in original project.
+Started out as a fork of [izaakschroeder/semver-setsemver-set](https://github.com/izaakschroeder/semver-set), triggered by the lack of bug fixes in that project, but has now been rewritten from scratch to fix issue with missing license in original project.

 ## Usage